 Features of a General Partnership in Greece

-- There should be minimum two partners whose liability is unlimited
+- There should be a minimum of two partners whose liability is unlimited

-- The company registration of General Partnership is done at “One-Stop-Shop”, unlike an LLC
+- The company registration of General Partnership is completed at the “One-Stop-Shop”, unlike an LLC

-- The OE can have both active partner and a sleeping partner where the liability of the sleeping partner is limited to the amount of contribution
+- The OE can have both an active and a silent partner where the liability of the silent partner is limited to the amount they have contributed

 How to Set Up a General Partnership in Greece?

-Unlike a Limited Liability Company, a General Partnership does not need an Articles of Association of the partnership signed before a Notary Public and may take the form of private agreement.
-General Partnership is established through One-Stop-Shop authorities and their Articles of Association are filed with the General Commercial Registry.
+Unlike a Limited Liability Company, a General Partnership does not require the Articles of Association to be signed before a Notary Public.
+It may instead take the form of a private agreement.
+A General Partnership is established through the “One-Stop-Shop” authorities, and its Articles of Association are filed with the General Commercial Registry.

-- Names of managers and representatives [only general partners may be managers or representatives]
+- Names of managers and representatives (only general partners can be managers or representatives)

 - Type and value of contributions